 Calling all pint-size paleontologists!
-New Jersey’s outdoor dinosaur-themed adventure park, Field Station: Dinosaurs, will celebrate its season reopening on Saturday, May 25 in Overpeck County Park in Leonia, NJ.
-The park's 30-plus animatronic dinos, including Tyrannosaurus rex, Stegosaurus, Triceratops, and Spinosaurus, are ready to roar into another season.
+The outdoor dinosaur-themed adventure park, Field Station: Dinosaurs in New Jersey's Overpeck County Park is getting its 30-plus animatronic dinos, including Tyrannosaurus rex, Stegosaurus, Triceratops, and Spinosaurus, ready to roar into another season.

 The seasonal kiddie attraction skipped over from its old location in Secaucus, New Jersey, to a flat, sunny field not far from the George Washington Bridge in the summer of 2016.
 Initially, the dinosaurs were lined up across the field, but newly expanded trails in 2018 some dinos to move a bit deeper into the surrounding forest, offering more opportunities for exploration as well as some much-needed shade on hot days.

 The sight of so many lifelike dinosaurs is pretty stunning.